View a markdown version of this page

 • AWS Account with credentials configured.
 To configure your AWS credentials, see Configuration and credential file settings in the AWS CLI.

-• AWS Permissions: To create and deploy an agent with the AgentCore CLI, you must have appropriate permissions.
+• AWS Permissions : To create and deploy an agent with the AgentCore CLI, you must have appropriate permissions.
 For information, see Use the AgentCore CLI.

-Step 1: Install the AgentCore CLI and create a project
+Step 1: Install the AgentCore CLI

 Install the AgentCore CLI globally: